jdohertydev/blast-off/README.md

 To achieve the above, the site will:

 * Speak directly to the player in the first person after their name has been captured.
-* Use a typewriter effect on any dialogues which feels like the message is being written in the moment.
+* Use a typewriter effect on any dialogue which feels like the message is being written at the moment.
 * Clearly show the player’s score, game mode level and used letters.
 * Use ASCII art to show the stages of lives lost during game mode.
 * Clear the screen on stage changes so not to confuse the player.